Watch videos of our patient testimonials.

 Kremer Eye Center has many glaucoma treatments available ranging from eye drops to innovative laser treatments.
 The recommended treatment will be established during an evaluation with one of our glaucoma specialists and will depend on the type and severity of the disease.

-There are many types of glaucoma, but they can generally be divided into two major categories based on the configuration of the drainage angle of the eye.
+There are many types of glaucoma, but it can generally be divided into two major categories based on the configuration of the drainage angle of the eye.
 The eye produces a fluid called aqueous humor, which is essential in maintaining the eye’s shape and normal function.
 Eye pressure can increase as a result of a blockage of the drainage angle (closed-angle glaucoma) or problems within the drainage system itself (open-angle glaucoma.)

 With closed-angle glaucoma, the iris blocks the drainage area of the eye and the pressure within the eye can become quite elevated.
 This disease has a rapid onset and can cause severe eye pain, headaches, blurred vision, halos around lights, and even nausea and vomiting.
 Certain patients with narrow anterior chamber angles may be predisposed to develop this type of glaucoma and may require laser treatment to prevent it.

 This is the most common type of glaucoma and accounts for about 70% of all glaucoma cases.
 The drainage area in the eye is open, but does not function properly.
 Pressure generally builds up and vision is lost slowly.
 There are no early symptoms in the course of the disease.